 Harvard is a parenthetical author-date reference system.
-In many ways it is similar to APA.
 Harvard reference style originates from Harvard University, where a professor of zoology in the 1880s first used parenthetical references.

 What is Harvard style?